How to Make a Showstopping Pancake Charcuterie Board

 - Pancakes.
 Go with a classic like these Good Old Fashioned Pancakes, or get creative and whip up some Lemon Ricotta Pancakes.
 Buckwheat Pancakes have a little extra whole grain umph, Buttermilk Pancakes are also a delicious classic, and these Vegan Pancake are a great option for anyone with a dairy-free or vegan diet.
 (Check the label on your sugar to make sure it's vegan-approved.)
 Find more pancake recipes that are big on flavor.

-Fancy syrups.
+- Fancy syrups.
 Speaking of feeling extra ambitious, try one of these next-level homemade syrups to serve alongside a small pitcher of the classic maple variety.
+Try Blueberry and Raspberry Pancake Topping, Cinnamon Apple Syrup, Citrus Wild Blueberry Syrup, Maple-Vanilla Syrup, and Grandma's Buttermilk Syrup.

 Creating Your Pancake Board, Step-by-Step